cado-security/product-help/docs/cado/deploy/cross/intro.md

 hide_title: true
 sidebar_position: 1
 ---
-# How do cross cloud imports work in Cado?
+# How do cross cloud imports work in / Forensic Acquisition and Investigation?

-Cado allows you to import data across different cloud environments, meaning that you can deploy Cado in one cloud (AWS, Azure, or Google Cloud) and import data from another.
+/ Forensic Acquisition and Investigation allows you to import data across different cloud environments, meaning that you can deploy / Forensic Acquisition and Investigation in one cloud (AWS, Azure, or Google Cloud) and import data from another.
 This is referred to as **cross-cloud** importing.

-In a cross-cloud setup, Cado can seamlessly acquire data from cloud environments other than where the platform is deployed, enabling flexible and comprehensive data collection across multiple cloud providers.
+In a cross-cloud setup, / Forensic Acquisition and Investigation can seamlessly acquire data from cloud environments other than where the platform is deployed, enabling flexible and comprehensive data collection across multiple cloud providers.

 ![Cross-Cloud Collection](/img/cross-cloud.png)

 ## Next Steps in AWS

-Cado supports multiple methods for configuring cross-account access in AWS:
+/ Forensic Acquisition and Investigation supports multiple methods for configuring cross-account access in AWS:

 - **AWS Organizations Integration (Recommended)**
   - [Using AWS Organizations](https://docs.cadosecurity.com/cado/deploy/cross/aws-organizations)